 Etruscan settlement; Roman Bath Complex; Etruscan Sanctuary; Water shrine; Roman production.
 Major phases under investigation are Hellenistic Etruscan, Late Roman Republican, and Roman Imperial.

 Minimum Length of Stay for Volunteers: 3 weeks

 Room and Board Arrangements:

 The fee covers room and board.
-The dig house is a 15th monastery, the Convento S. Lorenzo in Vineis, just outside of Orvieto Centro- two to four to a room.
-Some additional rooms are in a Ex-School just down the road from the Convento.
-These rooms are dormitory style.
-Both residences have laundry machines and drying racks.
-Meals are taken in the refectory of monastery, prepared by a chef who is on staff.
-Cost: $600 per week/ $3,600 for all six weeks.
+The dig house is a converted 15th monastery, the Convento S. Lorenzo in Vineis, just outside of Orvieto where participants will stay two to three to a room.
+The convento has a laundry machine and drying racks along with wifi and other basic amenities.
+Breakfast and dinner are taken in the refectory of the monastery, while lunch is provided on the site.
+Cost: $650 per week/ $3,600 for all six weeks.

 4 to 8 credits for Archaeological Fieldwork (optional) credits offered by Saint Anselm College.
 Tuition is $1,450 for four credits (Credit is optional).

 Department of Classics; Saint Anselm College